- Non-small cell lung cancer treatment

-Crizotinib (Xalkori®) is a drug that blocks the abnormal ALK protein and can shrink tumors in patients whose lung cancers have the ALK gene change.
-Although it can help after chemotherapy has stopped working, it is now often the first drug used (instead of chemotherapy) in patients whose cancers have the ALK gene rearrangement.
+These drugs block the abnormal ALK protein and can shrink tumors in patients whose lung cancers have the ALK gene change.
+Although they can help after chemo has stopped working, they are often used instead of chemo in people whose cancers have the ALK gene rearrangement.